 Wake Up and Smell the Oils with Aromatherapy

 Aromatherapy is the art and science of using aromatic oils to promote the overall health of the body, mind and spirit.
-These oils are often referred to as essential oil as used in this non-invasive and all-natural form of therapy are, meaning they are extracted from the purest, most healing parts of a plant, flower, herb or tree.
-These therapeutic oils work to help treat and prevent health conditions without the use of medications or harsh chemicals.
+These oils are often referred to as essential oils, meaning they are extracted from the purest, most healing parts of a plant, flower, herb or tree.
+Used in non-invasive and all-natural forms of therapy, essential oils work to help treat and prevent health conditions without the use of medications or harsh chemicals.

 Uses of essential oils in aromatherapy